We invite submissions for the SECOND issue (No. 2) of 2026!

 2026-04-14

-Religion in the Global Crises of the 21st Century: Transformation of Meanings, Identities, and Social Practices
+Religion, Ethics, and Digital Reality in the Global Crises of the 21st Century: Transformation of Meanings, Identities, and Social Practices

 Key Areas of Inquiry:

-1. Theology and Philosophy of War in the 21st Century
+Theology and Philosophy of War in the 21st Century

-• Transformation of the "Just War" concept: religious legitimation of resistance vs. the ideology of pacifism.
+• Transformation of the "Just War" concept: Religious legitimation of resistance vs. the ideology of pacifism.

-1. Religious Identity in a "Liquid World"
+Religious Identity and Governance Strategies in a "Liquid World"

-• Interreligious dialogue as a mechanism for overcoming global crises: limits of effectiveness and new formats of diplomacy.
+• Interreligious dialogue as a mechanism for overcoming global crises: Limits of effectiveness and new formats of diplomacy.

-1. Social Practices and Religious Activism
+Social Practices and Ethical Activism

 • Bioethics and religion facing the challenges of pandemics and technological transhumanism.

-1. Religious Fundamentalism vs. Secularization 2.0
+Religious Fundamentalism vs. Secularization 2.0

 • Psychology of religious radicalism in an era of global uncertainty.